Replacement in Aging

 Age assimilation and barriers

-Vadim Gladyshev, Harvard Medical School, USA
+Vadim Gladyshev, Harvard Medical School

 16:00-16:20 (CET)